tengznaim/EcoNet/README.md

 # Recycling App Project built for UniHack 2020

+# Update 22/11/2020

+- We were finalists, went through a final pitching stage and ranked 3rd among the finalists after public and judge voting! :D

 ## Theme: Waste Management System

 - Creator: Recycling Centers
 - Consumer: Recyclers

-### Features Include:
+### Current Features:

 - Item Form
-  - Types of recyclables (bottles, cloths, electronics) -> Dropdown menu
+  - Types of Recyclables (bottles, clothes, electronics) -> Fillable Text Field
-  - Quantities -> Integer field
-  - Pictures (if any?) -> Upload button
+  - Quantity in Weight Approximation -> Fillable Text Field
-- Display nearby recycling centres (Places API?)
+- Display nearby recycling centres using Google Places API
+  - User location detection
+  - Broadcast request to recycling centres by clicking on the map (creates a recycle icon marker)
+  - Shows nearby recycling centers based on location.
+  - Immediate contact with registered centers.
+- Account
+  - Visual summary recyclables disposed (static)
+- Messages
+  - Chat with centers immediately by clicking from the map.
+- Overall UI
+  - Sidebar menu with icons
+  - Sections: Home, Payment, Messages, Account

+### Future Possible Features

 - Show what items that are accepted and at what rate
 - Show unacceptable items
 - Prompt location
-- Broadcast request to recycling centres
-  - Duration - 1 week
 - Accepted requests
   - The recycling centre gives an approximate range amount of money.
   - Payment system
   - Once user has agreed to dispose the items
-  - Show a dummy one
-- Main menu
-  - Display a visual summary recyclables disposed and money gained
-    - Monthly, yearly, all time around
-  - Show bills of previous exchanges
-  - Recyling centres near me (Places API)
-- Messages
-- Overall UI
-  - Sidebar menu with icons
-  - Sections: Home, Payment, Messages, Account
-  - Both recycling centres and recyclers have different page content for each of the sections